aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 With the Lambda trigger now enabled, the latest schema is downloaded, processed and uploaded to API Gateway replacing the current request validator.
 You can view the output from the Lambda function by viewing its Cloudwatch logs.

-Future requests will now use the latest schema generated from Eventbridge.
+Future requests will now use the latest schema generated from EventBridge.
 You can test this by sending in an event that does not have all the required fields from the latest event.

 ```
 curl --location --request POST '<YOUR API URL>' \